-The special permit segment is in northern Pennsylvania and part of the Appalachian Plateaus physiographic province Pennsylvania Department of Conservation and Natural Resources (PADCNR, 2016a).
-The Appalachian Plateaus province is a highland that has been eroded by streams that have created deep valleys and hilly topography (PADCNR, 2014).
-Further divided, the Project is located within the High Plateau Section and Deep Valleys Section (PADCNR, 2016a).
+The Project is located in northern PA and part of the Appalachian Plateaus physiographic province.
+Further divided, nearly 30 percent of the northern most Project alignment is located within the High Plateau Section and nearly 70 percent of the southern Project alignment is located in the Deep Valleys Section (Pennsylvania Department of Conservation and Natural Resources (PADCNR), 2020b).
 The High Plateau section has a dominant topographic form characterized by broad, rounded to flat uplands having deep, angular valleys.
 The local relief is moderate to high (ranging from 300 to 1,000 feet).
 Approximate elevation ranges from 980 to 2,360 feet.
-The drainage pattern of this section is dendritic (PADCNR, 2016b and 2016e).
+The drainage pattern of this section is dendritic (PADCNR, 2020b).
 The Deep Valleys section has a dominant topographic form of very deep, angular valleys with some broad to narrow uplands.
 The local relief is moderate to very high (ranging from 300 to greater than 1,000 feet).
 Approximate elevation ranges from 560 to 2,560 feet.
-The drainage pattern of this section is angulate and rectangular (PADCNR, 2016d and 2016e).
+The drainage pattern of this section is angulate and rectangular (PADCNR, 2020b).